How to Get Into UC Berkeley: Admissions Data and Strategies

 Let’s begin with an examination of the most recent admissions data.

-The University of California System has adopted a test-blind policy beginning with those applying in the fall 2021 cycle and extending through at least 2025.
+The University of California System has adopted a test-blind policy beginning with those applying in the fall 2021 cycle.
 As such, performance inside the classroom takes center stage.
-Freshmen in 2021-22 had an average unweighted GPA of 3.7 and an average weighted GPA of 4.12.
-Additionally, 96% of entering freshmen placed in the top decile of their high school class.
+Freshmen in 2022-23 had an average unweighted GPA of 3.9.
+Roughly 40% earned perfect GPAs and another 52% earned between a 3.75 and 3.99.
 Clearly, most incoming Golden Bears achieved straight A’s in high school.

 Admissions Trends & Notes